-An interview with Katherine Battersby, Peggy Collins, and Christine Tripp.
+An interview with author-illustrators Katherine Battersby, Peggy Collins, and Christine Tripp.
 Chris has illustrated more than 50 children’s books for educational publishers; Peggy has illustrated over a dozen books and she’s the author-illustrator of several.
 Katherine Battersby has illustrated 12 books, 7 of which she authored herself.
 Hear about their delight in touching young readers’ hearts, their early days of drawing and writing stories, and their disciplined ways of carving out time for their heavy workloads.
-20 minutes; all ages.
+20 minutes.

 [1:40] Interview with Katherine Battersby, Peggy Collins, and Christine Tripp

 CA: Did all of you start drawing when you were young?